dglinux/vote-for-dglinux/README.md

 However, before `npm run server`, you should create a Github OAuth application [here](https://github.com/settings/applications/new).
 After the successful OAuth app creation, you can begin filling spaces in the file `server-config-template.json`, and later renaming it to `server-config.json`.

 Also, the OAuth Application's redirection address should point to the home page of the voting system.

+### Why is this stuff in Chinese?

+Yeah that.
+You gotta translate it by yourself.
+Sorry.

+### Then why is this README in English?

+Yeah...
+You gotta translate this by yourself.
+Sorry.